Caution: This chart assumes that the issuer has either

 Your required holding period (if you and the issuer have met the requirements for you to be able to use the Rule 144 safe harbor) is 6 months if the issuer is subject to the reporting requirements of the Securities Exchange Act of 1934 and 12 months if it is not a mandatory filer of public reports with the Securities and Exchange Commission pursuant to the 1934 Act.

 a.
 When does the holding period begin?
-The holding period begins on the date that you paid in full for your restricted common stock or that you paid for any other class of securities that was converted to your restricted common shares.
+The holding period begins on the date that you have taken an investment risk (you purchased a security such as common stock, preferred stock or most types of promissory notes) and you have paid in full for your restricted common stock or that you paid for any other class of securities that was converted to your restricted common shares.

 b.
 Is the date on which my stock certificate was issued important to the analysis of when my holding period started?
-The date of that the stock certificate is issued is not part of the calculation of the holding period.
-There can be reasons why stock certificates are issued before payment in full has been made (which is a bad practice unless the certificate is held in escrow pending payment) and why delays take place after payment in full has been made before a certificate is issued.
+Generally, no. The date that the stock certificate is issued or the date that the stock transfer agent of the public company that issued your book entry shares is not part of the calculation of the holding period.
+Stock certificates or book entry shares are sometimes issued (i) after an investment risk has been taken and payment in full was made or (ii) before payment in full has been made.

 c.
 If I acquired my restricted common stock as a result of a direct purchase of the shares from the issuer in a private placement, when did my holding period start?
-The holding period started on the later of (a) the date on which both you and the issuer sign the subscription agreement and/or stock purchase agreement and (b) the date on which the issuer received and accepted your funds.
+The holding period starts on the later of (a) the date on which both you and the issuer signed the subscription agreement and/or stock purchase agreement and (b) the date on which the issuer received and accepted your payment in full for the securities.

 e.
 When does the holding period start if the issuer owed you a debt (not represented by another class of securities), and you and the issuer converted the debt to restricted common stock or another class of securities?
 The holding period begins on the later of two dates–(a) the date that the issuer became obligated to pay a debt of some type to you and (b) the date on which you took an “investment risk.”
 An example of a debt that could be exchanged for a class of securities would be services of an employee or consultant for which the issuer did not fully pay that was later converted to a security.
 Other examples of non-cash payment for the shares include sales of assets such as furniture, intellectual property or equipment to the issuer.
 If the issuer cannot afford to pay (or the creditor prefers to accept stock for) part or all of the services of the employee or consultant or the purchase price of assets when payment was due, the issuer and the creditor may agree that the creditor will accept restricted stock or another class of securities for the debt.
 In that event, the issuance of the security and cancellation of the debt constitutes an “investment risk” taken by the creditor.
 The investment risk plus payment in full for the securities (exchange of the debt for the securities) starts the holding period.

 f.
 What kind of evidence of loans and non-cash payments will be required?
 Depending on the type of debt that was exchanged for a class of securities, different documents and information may be needed.
-We will provide you with a list upon request.
+We will provide you with a list of essential documents to support the opinion letter related to your particular situation upon request.

 7. If the company that issued my shares was ever a shell company, how does that impact my ability to sell my restricted shares?